-In addition to research and scholarship, Dr Jalan is an experienced coach and has provided consultancy to a number of national and international organisations on areas such as individual capacity building, leadership development and executive coaching, organisational diagnosis and development and mental health.
+In addition to research and scholarship, Ishan is an experienced psychodynamic coach providing consultancy to a number of national and international organisations as well as providing individual leadership development coaching.

-Ishan has organised, chaired sub-streams and presented in several international conferences and workshops.
-Currently, he is an active member of Academy of Management, European Group of Organisation Studies, British Academy of Management, European Academy of Management, Tavistock Institute, British Psychological Society, Royal Society of Arts, The International Society for the Psychoanalytic Study of Organisations, and The Psychotherapy Action Network.
+Externally, he is an active member of many international research communities such as the Academy of Management, European Group of Organisation Studies, British Psychological Society, Royal Society of Arts, The International Society for the Psychoanalytic Study of Organisations, and The Psychotherapy Action Network.